bala-005/Online_Store_Database_SQL_Project/README.md

 ## Q12: Stored Procedure for Total Sales
 Query: Create a stored procedure to calculate the total sales for a given product.

-## ✤ How to Use:

-1. **Clone Repository**: Clone the project to your local machine.
-2. **Setup MySQL**: Ensure you have MySQL installed and running.
-3. **Execute Scripts**: Run the provided SQL script to create the schema, tables, and populate data.
-4. **Run Queries**: Use the provided queries to interact with the database.

-## ✤ License:

-This project is open-source and can be modified or distributed under the MIT license.